top of page

 FarEarth is a managed cloud service for production processing.
 It includes data management and archiving.
 We take care of the infrastructure.

-FarEarth does continuous recalibration of your imager to adjust processing parameters.
+FarEarth does continuous re-calibration of your imager to adjust processing parameters.
 This is important because your imager's response changes over time.
 This ensures good image quality for the lifetime of your satellite.
 That means you receive quality images for longer.
 FarEarth helps you understand the changes to your satellite and imagers over time with Trend View.

 FarEarth can process high, medium, and low-resolution multispectral, hyperspectral, and thermal imagers for any satellite.
 We can geolocate sounding and thermal data on these satellites.
 FarEarth also has standard processors for some of the classic satellite missions, such as Landsat and EOS-DB satellites.